paulc/citcuitpython-spiflash/README.md

 * `blockdevice` driver
 * It should be possible to mount this as a system storage instance using `storage.VfsFat` (THIS DOESN'T CURRENTLY WORK)

+The RAMFS driver is temporarily included for debugging (this works).